Anax378/MC-26.2-fabric-autopainter-for-artmap/README.md

    Example: `/autopaint load test.png`

    The mod will tell you which items you'll need and estimate how long the painting will take.
-3. Sit at an easel with a prepared canvas, then start painting:
+3. Place and sit on an easel **FACING SOUTH** with a prepared canvas, then start painting:
    ```
    /autopaint start
    ```